-How you can make a good impression at your interview with Baker & McKenzie
+How you can make a good impression at your interview with Baker McKenzie

-The Baker & McKenzie assessment centre
+The Baker McKenzie assessment centre

-Before you turn up for the Baker & McKenzie assessment day, make sure you do the following:
+If you get through the video interview stage, you will be invited to the Baker McKenzie assessment centre.
+Before you turn up for the Baker McKenzie assessment day, make sure you do the following:

 - Review the interview process so you’re comfortable with what will be involved.